 Frequently Asked Questions

-- NSA is a pre-professional organization designed for pre-nursing and nursing students who want to get a head start and become involved in nursing activities while pursuing educational and professional development as nurses.
+- NSA is a pre-professional organization designed for pre-nursing and nursing students who want to become involved in nursing activities while pursuing educational and professional development as nurses.

 - NSA is a local, state, and national organization.
 There are many opportunities to attend state and national conventions for NSA.
-Students who are able to attend these conventions have the experience of gathering with other nursing students from across the state or the country and actively discuss issues related to nursing.
+Student nurses from across the state or the country meet at these conventions to discuss issues related to nursing.

-- NSA plans a fall picnic for all pre-nursing and nursing students.
-The picnic is to welcome everyone to DSU and encourage involvement in NSA.
-Friends and family are welcome to come!
+- NSA plans a fall gathering for all pre-nursing and nursing students.
+This event welcomes everyone to DSU and encourages involvement in NSA.
+Friends and family are welcome to attend!

 - NSA sponsors two to three blood drives a year.
-These are usually slated for one in the fall and two in the spring.
-The blood drives take place in the Student Center Ballroom of the DSU campus.
-The blood drives are directed by United Blood Services with the help of NSA members.
+The blood drives take place in the Biesiot Activity Center (BAC) on the DSU campus.
+The blood drives are directed by Vitalant with the help of NSA members.

 - NSA sponsors a homecoming float in the DSU homecoming parade and members participate along with other campus organizations in all homecoming activities.